alexuchimura01/alexuchimura01/README.md

 - 👋 Hi, I’m @alexuchimura01
 - 👀 I’m interested in business technology solutions, food, and running.
 - 🌱 I’m currently learning Python!
-R!
 SQL!
+AWS Cloud Practitioner!
-- 💞️ I’m looking to collaborate on intro projects and activities to solidify a foundational understanding of data science and machine learning.
+- 💞️ I’m looking to collaborate on intro projects and activities to further solidify a foundation in data science and machine learning.
 - 📫 How to reach me: email = alexander.uchimura@gmail.com
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I am training for the SF marathon!